 This study analyzed the differences in customers' expectations at different levels of hospitality and service factors by dividing our data into price ranges.
-However, in the same price range, for example, the highest one, we can find both a western-style five-star resort and a high-end Japanese-style \textit{ryokan}.
-Services offered in these hotels are very high quality, although very different.
-However, most of our database is focused on the middle range priced hotels, which is comparably less varied in service.
-However, there is still a divide between western and Japanese style hotels.
+However, in the same price range, for example, the highest one, we can find both a Western-style five-star resort and a high-end Japanese style \textit{ryokan}.
+Services offered in these hotels are of high quality, albeit very different.
+However, most of our database was focused on the middle range priced hotels, the services of which are comparably less varied.
+However, there is still a division between Western and Japanese style hotels, which constitutes another limitation of our study.

-An essential aspect of this study is that we focus on the satisfaction and dissatisfaction towards expectations of individual aspects of the hotels.
-This gives us insight into which factors can focus on by hotel managers in applying this knowledge.
-However, our study was limited in that the overall satisfaction of each customer was not measured.
-This could be done by rating the volume of text used to describe satisfaction factors against the text volume used for dissatisfaction.
-However, this imposes a few difficulties that are out of the scope of this study.
+An essential aspect of this study is that we focused on the satisfaction and dissatisfaction towards the expectations of the individual aspects of the hotels.
+This gave us insight into the factors that can be considered by hotel managers.
+However, the overall satisfaction of each customer was not measured.
+This measurement can be performed by rating the volume of text used to describe satisfaction and dissatisfaction factors.
+However, this would impose a few difficulties, which are out of the scope of this study.

-Another limitation is that a large portion of the Asian tourists coming to Japan is Taiwanese and Korean.
-We could not analyze these populations because our team members do not know those languages.
-Aside from that, further typology analysis could not be made because of the nature of the data collected (for example, Chinese men and women of different ages or their Westerner counterparts).
+Another limitation is that a large portion of Asian tourists coming to Japan are Taiwanese and Korean.
+We could not analyze these populations because our team members did not know those languages.
+Moreover, further typology analysis could not be made because of the nature of the data collected (for example, Chinese men and women of different ages or their Westerner counterparts).

-In future work, we plan to investigate further into this topic.
-We plan to extend our data to research for different trends for different regions of Japan and different kinds of hotels and between customers traveling alone or in groups, for fun or for work.
-Another point of interest in this study's future is to use word clusters with similar meanings instead of single words.
+In future work, we plan to investigate these topics further.
+We plan to extend our data to research of different trends and regions of Japan, different kinds of hotels, and customers traveling alone or in groups, whether for fun or for work.
+Another point of interest in this study's future work is to use word clusters with similar meanings instead of single words.

 \section{Conclusion}\label{conclusion}

 In this study, our objective was to analyze the differences in satisfaction and dissatisfaction between Chinese and English-speaking customers of Japanese hotels, particularly in the context of Japanese hospitality, \textit{omotenashi}.
 To answer our research questions \ref{rsq:hospitality} and \ref{rsq:hospitality_both}, we extracted keywords from their online reviews uploaded to the portal sites \textit{Ctrip} and \textit{TripAdvisor} using Shannon's entropy calculations.
 We used these keywords for sentiment classification via an SVC.
-We then used dependency parsing and part of speech tagging to extract commonly found pairs of adjectives and nouns, as well as single words.
-We divided this data by sentiment and hotel price range, considering the most expensive room for one night.
+We then used dependency parsing and part of speech tagging to extract commonly found pairs of adjectives and nouns as well as single words.
+We divided these data by sentiment and hotel price range by considering the most expensive room for one night.